e-orlov/neardup/README.md

 **Note**: The Near Duplicates Finder by default is configured to work with relatively large documents and may not work very well with small documents (size less then 1Kb).
 This limitation can be removed by changing the configuration settings.

 This is the mirror of softcorporation.com, dedicated to neardup.
+The original site seems to be no longer available.